 As a homeowner, your roof is the ultimate protection from natural elements—wind, sun, rain, snow and hail.
-But that doesn’t mean it’s free from problems or issues; roofs are susceptible to damage both physically and structurally over time.
+But that doesn’t mean it’s free from problems or issues; roofs are susceptible to damage both physically and structurally over time which ultimately requires a roof replacement.
 While regular inspections can help identify potential risks before they become a larger issue down the road, knowing what common roofing problems look like is key in protecting your family and your home investment.
 In this blog post we will discuss 4 major roofing problems you need to be aware of and how to prevent them.

 Address Roof Damage on Time